ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 in as few words as possible.
 Make it an exercise to go over your thesis and ask yourself if you can express what you have written in fewer words.
 (For example, the previous sentence could drop "you can express what you have written" for "it can be expressed".
-It would have been better that way.)
+It could have been better that way.)
 You will be surprised how many words you can save.
-This does not mean you should drop content but that the same content can be transmitted in fewer words.
+This does not mean you should drop content but that the same content can be transmitted with fewer words.
 It is possible to be too stingy with words but I have yet to encounter a thesis where this was the case.

 What needs to be explained in the thesis